weareboxhead/craft-country-select-field/README.md

         composer require boxhead/craft-country-select-field

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Country Select.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Country Select Field.